A Novel Neural-symbolic System under Statistical Relational Learning: Our method: NSF-SRL

-In Fig. \ref{concept}d, it is important to note that there is no intersection between the training and test data.
-Specifically, there are three steps for inductive manipulation: (1) rewriting logic rules based on a new task to accommodate specific requirements; (2) grounding the logic rules using feature vectors from task network; (3) inputting the feature vector of the concept mentioned in the rule body of the candidate rules into the concept networks to obtain the labels of the concepts.
-Then, reason the solution for the new task based on both the rule head and the rule body together.
-This process can be seen as reprogramming for the new problem, utilizing the learned predicate concepts from the previous step to tackle more complex problem scenarios.
-For example, the model is trained on single-digit tasks and tested on multi-digit tasks.
-By adopting this approach, the model can adapt its knowledge and reasoning capabilities to address new problems, thereby showcasing the generalization capabilities of our approach. \\ \\
+In the scenario depicted in Fig. \ref{concept_maniplation} (b), the categories of the training data and the test data do not overlap.
+As shown in Fig. \ref{overview}, the training data does not include ``tiger," whereas the test data does.
+Specifically, there are three steps for inductive manipulation: (1) Rewriting: rewriting logic rules based on the new task to accommodate specific requirements; (2) Grounding: grounding the logic rules using feature vectors from the task network; (3) Logic reasoning: inputting feature vectors of the concepts mentioned in the rule body of the candidate rules into the concept network to obtain the labels of the concepts.
+Subsequently, we reason the solution for the new task based on both the rule head and the rule body.
+This process can be seen as reprogramming for a new problem, utilizing the learned concepts from the previous step to tackle more complex problem scenarios.
+For instance, the model is trained on single-digit image addition and tested on multi-digit image addition tasks.
+By adopting this approach, the model can adapt its knowledge and reasoning capabilities to address new problems, thereby demonstrating the generalization capabilities of our method.